mweagle/Sparta/content/docs/eventsources/s3/index.md

 ## <a href="{{< relref "#wrappingUp" >}}">Wrapping Up</a>

 With the `lambdaFn` fully defined, we can provide it to `sparta.Main()` and deploy our service.
-The workflow below is shared by all S3-triggered lambda:
+The workflow below is shared by all S3-triggered lambda functions:

   * Define the lambda function (`transformImage`).
   * Implement the associated business logic  (`stampImage`).